jssql1234/docs-sqlacc/docs/usage/inquiry.md

     4. PD Cheques Issue

 :::info
-    1. The Balance b/d is Total of all Payment Method as at From Date Selected -1.
+    1. The Balance b/d represents the total of all Payment Methods as of the day before the selected 'From Date'.
-    2. Example above is as at 05 Feb 2016 in GL Ledger
+    2. The example above shows data as of 05 Feb 2016 in the GL Ledger.
 :::

 ![cash-flow-forecast](../../static/img/usage/inquiry/cash-flow-forecast.jpg)

 ### Summary

-1. You can select different **interval** to analyse the cash flow forecast.
+1. You can select different **intervals** to analyze the cash flow forecast.

 2. Interval selections are: